abcnorio/nspawn-aiml/Readme.md

 EOF
 ```

-To create the LAN access for the host with a static IP, you have to know the following values, because creating a bridge normally results in a different IP than the physical device had before (now the physical device has no IP anymore, it is bound to the bridge):
+To create the LAN access for the host with a static IP, you have to know the following values, because creating a bridge normally results in a different IP compared to the previous value of the physical device.
+Now the physical device has no IP anymore, it is bound to the bridge and the IP is connected to the bridge:

 - a free IP for the bridge on the LAN
 - check the route to the gateway